We care, and it shows!

 Secondly, nursing homes reduce the cost of staff by hiring under-qualified people for less money.
 Often, these employees are highly under-qualified.
 So, they vent out their frustration on elderly patients when they don’t know how to handle them.

 Different Forms of Neglect and Abuse in Nursing Homes

 Regardless of what type of nursing home abuse type that occurs.
-Often, it ends with a vulnerable resident suffering from injury and/ or death.
-Most common forms observed are
+Often, it ends with a vulnerable resident suffering from injury and/or death.
+The most common forms observed are:

 Identifying Signs of Nursing Home Neglect and Abuse